mhagiwara/book-reviews/technology.md

     - Python 3 dict.keys() -> set, not list, support intersection, union, diff, etc.
     - Name a slice by slice(st, ed) (supports start, stop, step)
     - Python >= 2.7 supports Counter (from collections) - dict subclass for counting iteratives
+    - itemgetter and attrgetter in operator can be used for sort key func (instead of lambda)

 * Brian W Kernighan and Rob Pike.
 The Unix Programming Environment.
 1983.
   - Chapter 1